 The name pretty much says it; trail runners are designed for running off the pavement.
 Low cut and lightweight, the soles are soft but have aggressive lugs for traction.
 Most have very light and breathable mesh uppers and aren't durable.
 Often trail running shoe have only a thin EVA midsole, so rocks and pointy things can potentially bruise your feet.
 Experienced backpackers with strong ankles and light loads often use these on long backpacking trips, compromising on stability and durability for the lighter weight.

 Salomon makes a popular line of trail runners with GORE-TEX linings that are popular with thru-hikers.
 Thru-hikers wearing trail runners usually get about 400 miles before they're coming apart at the seams or the sole is worn down flat.
+Increasingly, companies are innovating and beginning to blur the lines between trail runners and hiking shoes, which leads to our next, more robust footwear option.

 Low in weight, and more durable than trail runners, hiking shoes fit a gap between trail runners and hiking boots.
-More of these shoes are available with waterproof linings, and the soles are often a harder, more durable Vibram rubber.
-Additionally, a stiffer midsole provides support and protection from pointy things underfoot.
+More of these shoes are available with waterproof linings, and the soles are often a harder and more durable Vibram rubber.
+Additionally, a stiffer midsole provides support and protection from sharp rocks underfoot.
 Their uppers often are heavier and more durable, and some are even full leather.
-Several of the most popular hiking shoes are low-cut version of the same boots we test here.
+Several of the most popular hiking shoes are a low-cut version of the same boots we test here.
 Lots of experienced hikers and backpackers use hiking shoes in almost any kind of terrain.
 These are folks with strong feet and ankles and lots of practice placing their feet in just the right places.
 Hiking shoes can be the ticket for off-trail travel on talus, offering great ankle flexibility.
 Conversely, they provide no ankle support when things go wrong.
 Thru-hikers that use hiking shoes often get 600 miles before the uppers start coming apart, or the soles delaminate from the uppers.

 If you're planning to use technical crampons, you need a mountaineering boot.
 Footwear in this category is big, burly, and stiff (and insulated for cold winter temps.)
 They have full-length shanks, a full height ankle collar, durable full leather construction, and integrated gaiters.
 Mountaineering boots are sometimes chosen for hiking when the user is carrying very heavy loads thru gnarly terrain and weather.
 They often have a slightly rockered sole to help in walking comfort, but the stiffness from the full shank will never give as comfortable of a hike as a hiking boot.

 Hikers with concerns about twisted ankles, or previous ankle injuries, will want a stable, supportive boot.
 Hiking boots are generally more durable and provide better foot and ankle protection on rough, rocky trails.
 They range from mid to high-cut and often have a stiff shank incorporated between the midsole and outsole.
 If you hike on slippery trails with lots of roots or other obstacles, boots are the ticket.
 They will also keep your feet dry and comfortable when the trails are inches deep in mud or slush.
 Traveling off-trail in rough terrain demands boots, and in areas where snakes and other critters lurk, footwear that covers the ankle provides additional peace of mind.
-While your mental image of hiking boots might be hot and heavy, all-leather behemoths that take 5 years to break in, modern hikers utilize new technologies to provide similar protection and stability to the older models at a much lower weight and increased comfort.
+While your mental image of hiking boots might be hot and heavy, all-leather behemoths that take five years to break in, modern hikers utilize new technologies to provide similar protection and stability to the older models at a much lower weight and increased comfort.

 Types of Men's Hiking Boots